-Story, Indiana: Where they elect the town idiot
+Story, Indiana: The Story of the town where they elect the town idiot

 The Still provides them a chance to mingle with the locals who come, on horseback, on motor cycle, or in pick up trucks, from the farms, out of the forests, away from their artisan trades and occupations to swap stories, enjoy a brew or two, and talk above the only satellite television set in the village (and tuned mostly to CNN unless the Colts are playing or NASCAR is racing).
 The Still is where Prada and bib overalls meet and where Idiots are made and revered.
 And ballots are available year round.